 For over 5 decades Myanmar’s government — a military junta that seized power in the early 1960’s — made tourism nearly impossible.
-But in the last two years democracy has made gains, and in 2011, the proverbial tourism doors flew open.
+But in the last few years democracy has made gains and in 2011, the proverbial tourism doors flew open.
 So don’t walk, run to book a trip.
 Trust me, everyone else is.

 Myanmar hasn’t been spoiled — yet

-According to the Daily Telegraph, tourism in 2013 reached a historic 1 million visitors.
-The country’s Ministry of Tourism is estimating that that will increase to 1.5 million in 2013.
+According to the Daily Telegraph, tourism in 2013 reached a historic one million visitors.
+The country’s Ministry of Tourism reported that in 2015 it had increased to three million.
 But for now, the breathtaking 10th century pagoda, its ornately carved exterior a tribute to the master sculptors that created it, is still relatively free of the turnstiles and camera toting, Nike wearing tourists that have already spoiled so many other places.
 So go now.